MathieuDutSik/polyhedral_common/CI_tests/README.md

 the orbit of `x W(H4)` for x a random vector (there are 4 orbits).

 More needs to be added:
-* Enumerating integral points in polytopes (the 8-dim perfect Delaunay polytopes are good examples).
 * Computing the orbits of K-dim faces of polytopes (the G6 and G7 are good examples).
 * Running of the various orbit splitting algorithm.
 * Computing automorphism group of polytope with LinPolytope.
-* Computing automorphism group of skeletton of a polytope.
 * Checking for pointedness of cones.
-* The sampling of facets (using the Various CUT polytopes)
 * Short vector enumeration.